20

 Emilie Bethmann (1844-1928) and her daughter Freida Bethmann (1868-1951) were pioneers in Boston’s kindergarten education, with Freida even teaching at the White House.

-The Bethmann family immigrated to the United States from Germany, where the kindergarten movement originated.
-Emilie Bethmann served as the principal of the Julia Ward Howe Kindergarten School in Boston.
+The Bethmann family immigrated to the United States from Germany, where the kindergarten movement was born.

 Notable Women at this Landmark